willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.md

 The `=>` notation says that `a` can be any type, as long as it has an `Eq` instance.
 This is a function of two arguments: something to look for in a list, and the list in which to look.
 The second line says "nothing is in an empty list."
 The third line says "check the first element in the list; if it is equal to what you’re looking for, return `True`; otherwise, keep looking in the rest of the list."

-Incidentally, how do we compare lists?
+Incidentally, how do we compare lists in this way?
 Two lists are equal if they have the same elements in the same order.
 This means that we need a way to compare the elements to see if they’re equal too.
 So we might write `Eq [a]` like:

     instance Eq a => Eq [a]
         []      == []      = True